Sumba is an island in Indonesia that you’ve most likely never heard of. It’s relatively undiscovered and certainly not geared for tourism.

 Despite having missed the Pasola Festival, I was lucky enough to witness a horse-riding festival that took place at a nearby village in West Sumba.

-Again, it’s remarkable to see how different life on Sumba Island is compared to the rest of the world and how these horse races probably resemble how horse racing was done hundreds of years ago.
+Again, it’s remarkable to see how different life on Sumba Island is compared to visiting Bali.
+And how these horse races probably resemble how horse racing was done hundreds of years ago.

 Be sure to ask the locals about these festivals so that you don’t miss them.